Yebes

 The Yebes Observatory with its RT40m radio telescope is located in Yebes.

 Ciudad Valdeluz

-A new town called Ciudad Valdeluz is being developed within the boundaries of Yebes some 10 kilometres from the village.
-The project was intended to take advantage of the new high-speed railway between Madrid and Barcelona, but it has been adversely affected by the Spanish property bubble.
+The construction of a new town within the boundaries of Yebes was approved in September 2002 by the provincial planning commission.
+The project called Ciudad Valdeluz was intended to take advantage of the new high-speed railway between Madrid and Barcelona.

+Construction began in 2004, and the first residents arrived in 2006.

+Before completion of the project it was adversely affected by the Spanish property bubble, which made the properties difficult to sell.

-The project to make the new town was approved in September 2002 by the provincial planning commission.
-The construction began in 2004 for a time estimated to complete in 7 years more and the first residents arrived in 2006.
-The developer Construcciones Reyal S.A. had invested more than 1.1 billion of Euros in the construction of the city before the economic bubble exploded.
+The developer Construcciones Reyal S.A. had invested more than 1.1 billion of Euros before the economic bubble exploded.

+By 2024 the population had reached 5,400.
+This was less than originally planned.